Achlorhydria: Risk factors

+Extended use of antacids, antibiotics, and other drugs can contribute to hypochlorhydria.
+Proton pump inhibitors (PPIs) are very commonly used to temporarily relieve symptoms and conditions such as gastroesophageal reflux and peptic ulcers.
+Risk increases as these drugs are taken over a longer period, often many years, typically beyond the recommended therapeutic usage.

-Stress has also been proven to be linked to symptoms associated with achlorhydria including constant belching, constipation, and abdominal pain.
+Stress can also be linked to symptoms associated with achlorhydria, including constant belching, constipation, and abdominal pain.

 Diagnosis

 For practical purposes, gastric pH and endoscopy should be done in someone with suspected achlorhydria.
 Older testing methods using fluid aspiration through a nasogastric tube can be done, but these procedures can cause significant discomfort and are less efficient ways to obtain a diagnosis.

 A complete 24-hour profile of gastric acid secretion is best obtained during an esophageal pH monitoring study.

 Achlorhydria may also be documented by measurements of extremely low levels of pepsinogen A (PgA) (< 17 µg/L) in blood serum.
 The diagnosis may be supported by high serum gastrin levels (> 500–1000 pg/mL).

 The "Heidelberg test" is an alternative way to measure stomach acid and diagnose hypochlorhydria/achlorhydria.

 A check can exclude deficiencies in iron, calcium, prothrombin time, vitamin B-12, vitamin D, and thiamine.
 Complete blood count with indices and peripheral smears can be examined to exclude anemia.
 Elevation of serum folate is suggestive of small bowel bacterial overgrowth.
 Bacterial folate can be absorbed into the circulation.

 Once achlorhydria is confirmed, a hydrogen breath test can check for bacterial overgrowth.